Uploading Files to RunDiffusion Storage

 1. Setup your Session and select Launch.

-Opening the Console in the Folder for Uploadss
+Opening the Console in the Folder for Uploads

 Once you're in the FILES ONLY environment, it is important to open the Console Command within the folder where you want to store the uploaded files.
 Whether you're uploading checkpoints, LoRA, or any other assets, this step ensures that files are saved to the correct location.
 If you accidentally upload to the wrong folder you can manually move it later.